DB-Doo/coding-test/README.md

  * clear high score button
  * time deduction notifications

  I used a web app called "WebFlow" to help me understand how to write the css styling so the page looked more modern.
+The app lets me place customize a webpage styling with an intuitive GUI and lets me read the code used to replicate that styling.

-I figured spending more time on the javascript was more important for this than trying  My favorite challenge yet!
+ This was my favorite challenge yet!